 Delightful Lemon Blueberry Dutch Baby

-As seen in Sweet Treats to Satisfy Any Craving.
+Section: Sweet Treats to Satisfy Any Craving

 This zesty lemon-blueberry Dutch baby offers a light and fluffy treat that's easy and fast to make, ideal for dessert or brunch.
 Made with simple ingredients including blueberries, lemon zest, and a hint of vanilla, this oven-baked pancake rises wonderfully in just 15 minutes.
 Its crispy exterior and gentle sweetness go great with a sprinkle of powdered sugar or some maple syrup drizzled on top.
 You can make it in less than thirty minutes for a tasty and impressively simple dish.